 [(1) deleted]

-(1a) Section 11(1) of the Act does not apply to any regulations, rules or by-laws, other than the following —
+(1A) Section 11(1) of the Act does not apply to any regulations, rules or by-laws, other than the Rules of the Supreme Court 1971.

-[(a)-(e) deleted]

-(f) the Gas Pipelines Access (Western Australia) Regulations 2000;

-[(g)-(j) deleted]

-(k) the Rules of the Supreme Court 1971.

 (2) Section 11(1) of the Act does not apply to a reference in a provision of an instrument made under an Act that provides for the commencement of such an instrument.

-(2a) Subregulation (3) does not apply to any regulations, rules or by-laws, other than those listed in subregulation (1a).
+(2a) Subregulation (3) does not apply to any regulations, rules or by-laws, other than the Rules of the Supreme Court 1971.

 (3) Unless the contrary intention appears or the context otherwise requires, section 11(1) of the Act applies to the following references in instruments made under Acts as if the words “to be a reference” in that subsection were substituted for the words “to include a reference” —